 Deadline for Tax Finalizations

-Vietnam uses the calendar year for PIT (Jan 1–Dec 31).
+Vietnam uses the calendar year for PIT (1 January – 31 December).
 Employers withhold PIT monthly and remit it by the 20th of the next month.
-At year-end, taxpayers must finalize their PIT:

 Expatriates: Special Cases

-• Leaving Vietnam: Foreign workers ending their contract must settle their PIT before departure.
-The final return should be filed within 45 days after the exit date.
-You can file it yourself or authorize your employer to do so.
+- Leaving Vietnam: Foreign workers ending their contract must settle their PIT within 45 days after their exit date.
+You can file yourself or authorize your employer.

-• Non-resident foreigners: If you did not meet the 183-day residency rule and have no continued income source, you are a non-resident and do not file an annual PIT finalization (unless you want a refund).
+- Non‑resident foreigners: If you did not meet the 183‑day residency rule and have no continued income source, you are not required to file an annual PIT finalization (unless you are seeking a refund).

 Summary

-Read More: A Full 2024 Tax Calendar: Key Dates & Deadlines for Businesses in Vietnam
+Read More: Key Dates & Deadlines for Businesses in Vietnam

 clients worldwide